albertowd/SetupShare/README.md

 The rest of the view contains the list of uploaded setups groupped by users.
 Selecting one and downloading it will write or overwrite the setup on the users computer.
 ![Using the app.](https://raw.githubusercontent.com/albertowd/SetupShare/master/img/app.gif)

+### Setup visibility

+The new version supports three types of visibility when uploading a setup: private, protected and public.
+The first one apears only to the owner, while the protected setup will appear to the owners friends too.

 ## Web

 The [page](http://albertowd.com.br/setupshare/) shows all the uploaded setups, use the search filter to find and download one (.ini and .sp, if available).
 Uploads are only allowed through the app.
+There is a steam login button to see the private and protected setups for your steam profiles also.

 ## Changelog

+v1.3
+* Setup visibility: private, protected and public.
+* Steam login on the web site.

 v1.2:
 * App: adapted to the handle the new server.